theCampel/leocamacho-private-notes/content/Digital Garden.md

 Your online presence for employers and whoever can see what you're learning and working on.
-You can kill two birds with one stone by making your [[Conceptual Notetaking|notes]] as your personal website.
+You can kill two birds with one stone by making your [[Atomic Notes|notes]] as your personal website.